 Detroit: Breakthrough & Greater Detroit Student Anti-Communist Coalition, .
 First edition.
-One sheet folded to make 4 pp (29 cm).
 A gruesome assemblage of photographs “revealing but a sample of the cruelty, bestiality, murder and terror employed by the Communists to compel submission to their rule.”
 Included are photos from Korea, Vietnam, China, East Germany, & Hungary.
-In what appears to have been a strategic – if morbid – publication layout, the reader would have waded through three pages of dead bodies before turning to the rear wrapper, which includes two photos of dead children before advertising the details of a demonstration in downtown Detroit in support of the Vietnam War and against Communism.
+The rear page includes two photographs of dead children in Vietnam followed by details of a pro-Vietnam War demonstration in downtown Detroit.